List of Castle characters: Jerry Tyson

 In the season six episode, "Disciple", Castle suspected Tyson to be behind murdered doppelgangers of Lanie and Esposito and is proven right when it is discovered that the doppelgangers were used to steal all the 3XK files from police records.
-Though they arrested the real killer who wanted to emulate Tyson, Ryan discovered that the plastic surgeon, Kelly Nieman (Annie Wersching), responsible for the look-a-likes' appearances was a prison doctor at the same time Tyson was admitted and resigned the day he escaped, and thus, she is suspected of being Tyson's girlfriend.
+Though they arrested the real killer who wanted to emulate Tyson, Ryan discovered that the plastic surgeon, Kelly Nieman, responsible for the look-a-likes' appearances was a prison doctor at the same time Tyson was admitted and resigned the day he escaped, and thus, she is suspected of being Tyson's girlfriend.
 Beckett's team raids the surgeon's office, only to find it cleaned out, with only a note reading "Better luck next time".
 At the end of the episode, it is implied that if Tyson is still alive, he has gathered followers to assist him in his crimes; if he is dead, his admirers within the serial killing community have started paying tribute to his crimes.
 Both possibilities leave the 12th Precinct equally disturbed.

 In season seven, Tyson and Nieman return after one of the latter's patients is found dead.
 Tyson masqueraded as Michael Boudreaux, falsely claiming that Nieman gave him surgery to look like Tyson.
 With the 3XK files gone, Castle and Beckett try to prove that "Boudreaux" was Tyson by tracking down his mother and finding a tooth among his possessions for DNA testing.
 However, the results were inconclusive and the 12th Precinct was forced to let him go.
 While Tyson and Nieman are at the precinct, their accomplice, Amy Barrett, another one of Nieman's patients, lures Beckett away from the precinct and captures her.
 Tyson left a series of false trails for the police to follow, eventually leading to Castle assaulting Tyson in Boudreaux's apartment, but was stopped by the police before he could do any harm.
 After pressing charges against Castle, Tyson and Nieman drop off the grid.
 Castle went to Tyson's cellmate, Marcus Gates, for the location of Tyson's safehouse.
 Upon arriving, Tyson captures Castle and holds him captive so he can watch Nieman take Beckett's face for her own.
 However, it is a trap set by Castle to draw him out into the open and Esposito is waiting outside with a sniper rifle.
 On Castle's order, Esposito shoots Tyson in the abdomen, killing him.
 They are able to use his phone to find Beckett, who has killed Nieman and escaped.